-In summary, the "create a new land base" alternative will be carried forward to the development of 'Alternative Methods' during the EA.
-The 'Do Nothing' alternative will be assessed against the preferred alternative as part of the detailed assessment.
+In conclusion, the "create a new land base" alternative will be carried forward to the development of "Alternative Methods" during the EA.
+The potential for negative and positive environmental effects described in Table 4-1 will be considered in more detail in the EA.
+The "Do Nothing" alternative will be re-assessed against the preferred alternative in the EA.